officialgio/Space-Wars/README.md

 🧑🏽‍💻 **Giovanny Hernandez** - Led and design the Project.

-🧑🏽‍💻 **jocelyn Gamboa** - Took charge of detail features in the game.
+🧑🏽‍💻 **Jocelyn Gamboa** - Took charge of detail features in the game.